gryphonai/apache-armor/README.md

 ansible-playbook apache_hardening.yaml
 ```

-Now you can [check your webserver](https://observatory.mozilla.org) again and enjoy the result :sunglasses:.
+Now you can [check your webserver](https://observatory.mozilla.org) again and enjoy the improvement 😎.

 ## Actions